clairey-zx81/json-model/README.md

   unknown.json: FAIL (.: not an expected object at [.]; .: missing mandatory prop <born> [.])
   ```

-- to actually compile an executable for checking a model, and use it for validating values:
+- to actually compile an executable for checking a model (with the C backend),
+  and use it for validating values:

   ```sh
   jmc -o ./person.out person.model.json